-Supplementary material is available at the JCBFM web site (www.nature.com/jcbfm).
+Supplementary information is available at the Journal of Cerebral Blood Flow & Metabolism website - www.nature.com/jcbfm.

 Acknowledgments: This work was supported by a CONACYT fellowship to XC and a grant from the Biaggi Foundation to LH.
 The authors thank Maité Willaredt for her help with behavioral evaluation, Carole Berthet for her preliminary observation on the role of D-lactate in ischemia and Melanie Price for critically reading the manuscript.